jma_logo Welcome to TCC wmo_logo

 Oceanographic Conditions:

-- In the equatorial Pacific, negative SST anomalies were observed in the eastern part, and remarkably positive SST anomalies were observed around Indonesia (Fig. 4).
-The monthly mean SST anomaly averaged over the NINO.3 region was -0.3°C and the SST deviation from the latest sliding 30-year mean over the region was -0.2°C (Fig. 5).
+- In the equatorial Pacific, negative SST anomalies were observed from the central to eastern parts except to the west of South America, and remarkably positive SST anomalies were observed in the western part (Fig. 4).
+Both the monthly mean SST anomaly averaged over the NINO.3 region and the SST deviation from the latest sliding 30-year mean over the region were -0.2°C (Fig. 5).

 Tropics: